Maritime Squadron of the Armed Forces of Malta: History

 In 1977, the Battery moved to its present base at Hay Wharf, or Xatt it-Tiben.
 In 1978, the British gave Malta two search and rescue launches, and in 1979 they left Malta completely, handing over all their former responsibilities to the Battery.
 On 1 April 1980 it was renamed Maritime Squadron of the Armed Forces of Malta, as it is today.
 In the 1980s and 1990s, Yugoslavia, the United States, Italy gave more vessels to Malta.
 Malta purchased patrol boats for the first time in 1992, when former East German minesweepers and patrol boats were bought from Germany.
 The Swift, Kondor and Bremse classes from the 1960s and 1970s were all decommissioned between 2004 and 2012 as new vessels replaced them.

 The worst peacetime incident of the Maritime Squadron was the C23 tragedy on 7 September 1984.
 Illegal fireworks which were to be dumped from a patrol boat exploded, killing five soldiers and two policemen.

 On 18 February 2015 it was announced that the Emer class offshore patrol vessel would be transferred from the Irish Naval Service as a short term measure pending Malta's purchase of a new OPV.
 It was commissioned into the AFM on 28 June 2015 as P62.

 A new base for the Maritime Squadron is currently being built, also at Hay Wharf.

 Current structure

 The AFM base at Hay Wharf.

 Headquarters Command

 The Headquarters Command is responsible for base security, transportation and anything necessary for sustaining the patrol boats throughout the year.
 It is therefore responsible for the supply of all the fuel and ammunition.

 Offshore Command

-The Offshore Command operates the Protector-class P51 and P52 and the modified Diciotti class vessel P61, the flagship of the Maltese navy.
+The Offshore Command operates the Protector-class P51 and P52 and the modified Diciotti class vessel P61.
 The Offshore command formerly operated the Kondor I-class P29, P30 and P31 vessels until these were decommissioned in 2004.